 After checking out almost every dive shop on the main road we decided to go with our first option, Alton’s Dive Center.
 The room was right on the water, it was quiet, the staff were lovely and it was free for every day we dived with them.

-Unfortunately, I didn’t take my own advice and we were in a group of 6 crammed onto the boat with the Advanced Divers as well, it was cramped, rushed and we had to surface whenever the first person ran out of air which is a bit rubbish when you know you can last for another 20 minutes.
+Unfortunately, I didn’t take my own advice and we were in a group of 6 crammed onto the boat with another group of Advanced Divers as well, plus the guides and staff.
+It was cramped, rushed and we had to surface whenever the first person ran out of air which is a bit rubbish when you know you can last for another 20 minutes, they didn’t think to separate people based on skill.

 The diving itself over the three days was ok… Our first day consisted of two dives to two unmemorable sites, one a drop off and one a drift dive with not much to see other than some coral and a few fish.